cesardiaz-dev/jsfexporter/README.md

 ## What is it?
 The goal of this project is to produce a JSF component that can be used to easily export data from other JSF components (tables, lists, trees, etc.) into a variety of file formats.

 This project was born out of frustration with the PrimeFaces dataExporter component. p:dataExporter is really handy... if you only want to export the most boring p:dataTable.
 And you don't care about internationalization.
-And you don't need any file formats besides CSV, PDF, XML, and XLS.
+And you don't need any file formats besides CSV, PDF, XML, XLS and DOC.
 And you don't care that the XML exporter produces invalid XML.
 And... well, I think you get the idea.

 I finally got fed up with all the problems and limitations.
 I decided to roll my own, and make the result available to anyone else who's in the same boat.
 Feedback is welcome, as are pull requests.